maximelenormand/Vessel-trip-from-path/ExtractTrips.md

 6. **DistLand:** Distance from the nearest land (in meters)
 7. **Delta_t:** Time ellapsed between the last and the current position (in seconds)
 8. **Delta_d:** Distance traveled between the last and the current position (in meters)
-9. **Theta:**  Turning angle based on the change of direction between the last, the current and the next position (in degree).
+9. **Theta:**  Angle between the last, the current and the next position (in degree).
 Negative for left and positive for right.
 10. **Simplified:** 1 if the position is on the simplified trajectory (Ramer–Douglas–Peucker algorithm), 0 otherwise